MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/data-integrator-error-management.md

 When a data integration project is executed (manually or scheduled), it creates a detailed log with project name, a time stamp showing the last update along with project status.

-Each project execution is marked with one of the three status - Completed, Warning or Error
+Each project execution is marked with one of the three status - Completed, Warning or Error.

 1. **Completed**

    If all records were upserted successfully, project status is marked as **Completed**.

    > [!div class="mx-imgBorder"]